formatjs/formatjs/README.md

 // Render in English:
 React.render(
-  <MyComponent
+  <MyComponent {...i18n}
-    locales={i18n.locales} formats={i18n.formats} messages={i18n.messages}
     product="Mac Mini" price=200 deadline=1390518044403 />,
   document.getElementById('example')
 );
 // - English output: "Mac Mini will cost €200 if ordered by 6:00 PM"
 ```

-_Note: `formatMessage()` will take care of creating the internal date and number format instances, and cache them to avoid creating unnecessary objects by reusing existing instances when similar formats are applied._
+_Note: `ReactIntl.Message` will take care of creating the internal date and number format instances, and cache them to avoid creating unnecessary objects by reusing existing instances when similar formats are applied._

 Limitations